fardjad/node-ascaid/docs/README.md

 <div class="paragraph">

 You can optionally use a config file to register custom extensions and set [Asciidoctor.js](https://docs.asciidoctor.org/asciidoctor.js/latest) options.
-On startup, **ascaid** looks for a config file named `ascaid.config.json` in the current working directory.
+On startup, **ascaid** looks for a config file named `ascaid.config.json` or `ascaid.config.jsonc` in the current working directory.
 The following block shows an example config file:

 </div>